astropy/photutils/docs/user_guide/segmentation.rst

 function that deblends sources using a combination of multi-thresholding and `watershed segmentation
 <https://en.wikipedia.org/wiki/Watershed_(image_processing)>`_.
 Note
-that in order to deblend sources, they must be separated enough that ere this a saddle point between them.
+that in order to deblend sources, they must be separated enough that there is a saddle point between them.

 The amount of deblending can be controlled with the two :func:`~photutils.segmentation.deblend_sources` keywords ``n_levels``